xpeng000/git_basics/README.md

 - How to merge?
 1. Go to the branch you want to merge INTO using git checkout (e.g. git checkout master)
-2. git merge rachel <the name of the branch you’re trying to merge FROM>
+2. git merge command (rachel is the name of the branch you’re trying to merge FROM)

+           git merge rachel
 Note that the other branch (rachel) is deleted after merging with the master branch.

 More on: https://www.youtube.com/watch?v=0iuqXh0oojo by Codemy School